epoymadness/epoymadness/README.md

 ###

-<h3 align="center">Hey, I'm Epoymadness!
+<p align="center">Hey, I'm Epoymadness!
 I'm all about leveling up and constantly improving my skills in full-stack development.
-I see coding as an art, blending creativity with technology to build amazing things.</h3>
+I see coding as an art, blending creativity with technology to build amazing things.</p>
 <br clear="both">

 ###